-The secondary principal communicates with parents at all PFO meetings as well as through occasional letters sent directly home to parents.
-Toddle is the school online learning and communicating platform.
-All parents and students receive login information on admission to the school.
-In secondary school, this is the primary form of communication between teachers and students.
-General course information, assignments and marks for summative assessments are visible on the site.
-The semester report production process also occurs through Toddle.
-Parents are welcome to email their children's teachers any time and can schedule appointments to meet by telephoning the secondary secretary, Louisa Wang (Ext.8070).
-Parents are also welcome to email to louisa_wang@istianjin.org.cn for appointments.
+The Secondary Principal communicates with parents during PFO meetings and through occasional letters.
+Toddle is the school's online platform for learning and communication, where all parents and students receive login information upon admission.
+It serves as the primary communication channel between teachers and students, offering access to course information, assignments, and assessment marks.
+Semester reports are also generated through Toddle.
+Parents can email their children's teachers anytime and schedule appointments by contacting the secondary secretary, Louisa Wang (Ext.
+8070) or via email at louisa wang@istianjin.org.cn.